How to find a virus on Mac?

 2. Search for any applications that you do not recognize.
 If you find one, drag it to the Trash.

-4. Open the Application Support folder, look for any files related to the app and put those in the Trash.
+4. Open the Application Support folder, look for any files related to the app, and put those in the Trash.

 Repeat this for Launch Agents and Launch Daemons folders, removing any app traces from there.
+You may also want to remove app-related files from other locations — here's how to find files on Mac to make the process of hunting them down easier.

 Don't forget to empty your Trash afterward.